Get Free Electric Vehicle Charging Point Quotes

 How are EV battery parts recycled?

-EV batteries are a bit like Russian dolls.
-On the outside, you can see the battery pack, but inside this sits dozens of modules.
-And in these modules sit hundreds of cells, which release and store electricity.
+On the outside, you can see a battery pack, but on the inside sit dozens of modules that are home to hundreds of cells.
+These cells store and release electricity.

-Inside each cell, lithium atoms move through an electrolyte (a solution) between a graphite anode (the negative electrode) and a cathode (the positive electrode).
+Inside each cell, lithium atoms move through an electrode (a solution) between a graphite anode (negative electrode) and a cathode (positive electrode).

 Recyclers have two key methods of extracting valuable metals from the battery:

-• Pyrometallurgy – This is the more common method, which involves mechanically shredding the cell and then burning it, leaving recyclers with a pile of different types of plastic, metals, and glues.
-At that point, they can use several methods to extract the metals, including further burning
+• Pyrometallurgy – This is the most-common method and it involves mechanically shredding the cell and then burning it, leaving recyclers with a pile of different types of plastic, metals and glues.
+At that point, they can use several methods to extract the metals, including further burning.

 • Hydrometallurgy – Instead of burning the battery parts, this method involves dipping the battery materials into acid, which produces a pool of liquid metal